This content was last reviewed 18 June 2021.

-Once you’ve agreed on the changes you’ll make to your workplace you should consider making a list of the actions that will be done, and tick them off when complete.
+Once you’ve agreed on the changes you’ll make to your workplace, you should consider making a list of the actions that will be done, known as control measures, and tick them off when complete.

 You should display your risk assessment so your staff can see it, like in the staff room or on your company intranet.
 Also, consider making the assessment part of the induction process for when new staff join your company.

-Reviewing your risk assessment each year to make sure it still works is also important.
-It will probably need updating when changes in your workplace are made so that you are compliant with safety at work regulations.
+You should review your regularly to make sure it's still fit for purpose.
+It will need updating when changes in your workplace are made so that you are compliant with safety at work regulations.
 For example: